 FC-1 "Chao Qi" / JF-17 Thunder

-The FC-1 (Fighter China 1) is an all-weather, multipurpose light fighter aircraft.
-The aircraft is equipped with advanced avionics and armed with medium-range missiles.
-It is capable of carrying out both air-to-air and air-to-groud missions.
-By 2004 this new multi-role fighter had been redesignated the Xialon (Fierce Dragon), and for Pakistan as JF-17 "Thunder".
+By 2004 the FC-1 (Fighter China 1) multi-role fighter had been redesignated the Xialon (Fierce Dragon), and for Pakistan as JF-17 "Thunder".
 It might be designated J-9 if it became operational in Chinese service, but as of 2015 this did not appear to be in the works.

 An advanced version of the China-developed new-generation fighter plane, the Xiaolong/FC-4, succeeded in its first flight on 28 April 2006 in southwest China's Sichuan Province.
 Based on previous models, the Xiaolong/FC-1 and FC-3, the FC-4 is equipped with advanced electronics and weapons systems, which improve its combat capabilities, say experts.
 The FC-4 is able to carry about 200 kilograms of fuel more than its earlier models.
 The success of the 16-minute test flight marks a significant step in China's aviation industry, and makes mass production possible.

 The Xiaolong series is a multipurpose light fighter aircraft developed by the China Aviation Industry Corporation I (CAIC-I), the Chengdu Aircraft Group Corp. and China Aero Technology Import and Export Corporation.
 With advanced design and manufacturing technology, this export-oriented fighter plane is small, low in cost and suitable for modern warfare and the demands of military fighters.